cheapjack/cheapjack.github.io/_posts/2016-08-11-if-i-were-the-ocean.md

 As always with **Currently** the experience by the sea and thinking about it inspired me no end.
 All 3 of us UK artists said we felt we got something out of it we did not realise we needed and it's unclear where this latest research will lead us.

 Perhaps a vision for the Mersey Estuary?
-Could we replace quad-bike obsessed teens to help out at the docks on open-source jet skis??
+Could we replace quad-bike obsessed teens to help out at the docks on open-source jet skis?
 Does everything coastal have to be tourism?
 Can scousers live on and for the water again?

 The first **Currenlty** hackday used the <a href="http://www.swanpedalo.org/">Open Source Swan Pedalo</a> in a giant indoor temporary swimming pool as inspiration to focus the artist's attention to the water.
 Like Currently, The swan pedalo project attempted to give people, artists or otherwise, the tools and platforms to engage with waterways using something familiar to even the most land locked of people.

 **If I Were The Ocean** is the culmination of everything from that first pedalo journey and it is indeed an epic and diverse one.
-It reveals just how inspiring the sea is: to ignore it and not experiences something of the material that makes up most of the planet and keeps us alive in so many ways then you're missing something really human.
+It reveals just how inspiring the sea is: to ignore it and not experience something of the material that makes up most of the planet and keeps us alive in so many ways then you're missing something really human.

 That many of us may have lost their connections to seafaring and river faring culture or the waterways under our noses and under our motorways is a real shame.

-The **Currently** project will continue with some care, some making, some thinking and some contact with seawater or freshwater to make these connections come alive, and the **GhostNet-work** will carry on trawling long after **If I Were The Ocean** exhibition ends and it's reclaimed pallettes end up distributed around Oslo's harbours, marinas and moorings.
+The **Currently** project will continue with some care, some making, some thinking and some contact with seawater or freshwater to make these connections come alive, and the **GhostNet-work** will carry on trawling long after **If I Were The Ocean** exhibition ends and it's modular exhibition stands of  reclaimed pallettes end up distributed around Oslo's harbours, marinas and moorings.